 Do not assume that it is expensive to travel to China.
 A roundtrip ticket from San Francisco all the way to Shennongjia costs only $1,200 -- not much more than a roundtrip flight to Paris.
 Everything is cheaper once you get there.

-China is very safe and civilized and deliciously inexpensive.
+China is very safe and very civilized and still very inexpensive outside the big cities.
 The extraordinary mountain ranges of central China are the country's best kept secret, and there's no air pollution up there.
 It is like the American Rockies in terms of its separation from smog problems in the big cities.

 If you decide to go there on your own please contact us at ContactUs@BFRO.net so we can keep in touch.